saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 Upon completion of this lab you will have performed the following:

-- Launched a Jupyter notebook from with the Amazon SageMaker service
+- Launched a Jupyter notebook from the Amazon SageMaker service
-- Imported external files into the notebook environment
-- Seen how to enable Preview services within a notebook (assuming your account has been whitelisted for Preview access)
 - Used the **pandas** libraries to do some pre-processing of the source data
 - Built and deployed an ML model based upon the HRNN algorithm
 - Tested your model via just a few lines of code